Living-with-machines/T-Res/preprocessing/wikipediaprocessing/README.md

       ```
 3. It produces a dictionary of Wikidata entity relevance, according to Wikipedia inlinks: `overall_entity_freq_wikidata.json`.

-## 6. Obtain Wikidata embeddings for entities
+## 6. Obtain Wikidata embeddings for entities and classes

-The following script selects and exports entity embeddings of entities that appear in our gazetteer:
+The following scripts selects and exports entity embeddings of entities (and of wikidata classes) that appear in our gazetteer:

 ```
 python produce_wkdt_embs_subset.py
+python produce_wkdt_class_subset.py
 ```

 These embeddings and mapped entities are downloaded from https://torchbiggraph.readthedocs.io/en/latest/pretrained_embeddings.html, downloaded on Apr 11 2022.